Quantcast

 Williamson v.
 Heritage Preschools LLC and Heritage Preschools of Homewood LLC

 In 2021, Lee Williamson and Aletta Williamson enrolled J.W., their Black and biracial toddler, in Heritage Preschoolsan overwhelmingly white, private Christian preschool system in Alabama.
 For his first two years, J.W. had a positive experience at Heritage and rarely got into trouble.
 But things quickly changed when the school advanced J.W., who was by then two years old, to a new teacher’s classroom, where he was the only Black student.
 Immediately, that white teacher, Ms. Harmon, began disciplining J.W. for ordinary toddler behavior, such as having trouble standing in line, for which she did not write up non-Black students.
-During one two-week period, the teacher “wrote up” J.W. thirty times.
+During one three-week period, the teacher “wrote up” J.W. thirty times.
 J.W. grew to dread coming to school.
 An assistant teacher in the classroom, concerned about this excessive discipline, informed J.W.’s parents that she feared Ms. Harmon was singling out J.W. because of his race.

 Soon after, Heritage placed J.W. on probation.
 During this period, Ms. Harmon’s reports continued to pour in, and she pressured others to discipline J.W. too.
 Based on these reports, Heritage expelled J.W. and gave the Williamson two weeks to find an alternative option for his education and care.
 When J.W.’s mom informed Heritage administrators that she might report her concerns to a civil rights agency, the school revoked the two-week grace period and expelled J.W. immediately.